jajatisarma/YelpCamp/README.md

 ## Project Overview

-The Campground Tour project is a web-based application designed to provide users with an immersive virtual tour of various campgrounds.
-Whether users are avid campers looking for new destinations or curious individuals who want to explore the outdoors from the comfort of their homes, Campground Tour offers an engaging experience that showcases the beauty and amenities of different campsites.
+The Yelp Camp project is a web-based application designed to provide users with an immersive virtual tour of various campgrounds.
+Whether users are avid campers looking for new destinations or curious individuals who want to explore the outdoors from the comfort of their homes, Yelp Camp offers an engaging experience that showcases the beauty and amenities of different campsites.

 ## Features

-Campground-Tour provides a user-friendly platform for providing review to campgrounds and explore the campgrounds.
+Yelp Camp provides a user-friendly platform for providing review to campgrounds and explore the campgrounds.
 Follow these steps to make the most out of the platform:

-1. *Sign Up / Log In*: If you're a new user, sign up for an Campgrounds-Tour account.
+1. *Sign Up / Log In*: If you're a new user, sign up for an Yelp Camp account.
 If you're an existing user, simply log in to your account.

 2. *Create a Listing*: If you have already explore a campground, you can create a new listing.
 Provide detailed information about the area, including location, and rental terms.
 Upload images of the campground.